Obafemi-Jinadu/Diffusion-models-re-implementations/README.md

 - Linear noise scheduler was used.
 - Training data was the [Stanford cars](https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset) dataset, it was resized to a low resolution of 64 by 64 for faster training.
 - Timesteps T = 300 and T = 1,000 was used.
-- The U-Net architecure used to predict noise in the reverse process was gotten from []
+- The simple U-Net architecture used to predict noise in the reverse process was adopted from [https://www.youtube.com/watch?v=a4Yfz2FxXiY&t=597s].

 Model generated image sample with timesteps, T = 300
  <h1 align="center"><img src="https://github.com/Obafemi-Jinadu/Diffusion-models-re-implementations/blob/4caeeaf9560c278babd95e5527795a6c49139a14/files/arrow.png" width="160"/> <img src="https://github.com/Obafemi-Jinadu/Diffusion-models-re-implementations/blob/a007590f9335c0b0ac661cfea26deaf805ca2c03/files/img1.png" width="350"/></h1>